 Nurture in parenting is taking care of our children’s basic needs, as well as giving love, attention, understanding, acceptance, time, and support.
-This helps our children feel loved, worthy, that their ideas and feelings are important and allows them to develop empathy and care for others.
+This helps our children feel loved, worthy, that their ideas and feelings are important, and it allows them to develop empathy and care for others.

-When we provide understanding, kind words, loving touch and give our children our full attention, they feel valued and come to believe that not only are their ideas interests are important but they are important and have a place in the world.
+When we provide understanding, kind words, loving touch, and give our children our full attention, they feel valued and come to believe that not only are their ideas and interests important, but they are important and have a place in the world.
 Having fun together communicates that they are loved and accepted just the way they are made.

-Mom Life: Another adoptive mom on Facebook set theses expectations for her child for Virtual Learning Sessions.
-I thought there were also great!!:
+Mom Life: Another adoptive mom on Facebook set these expectations for her child for Virtual Learning Sessions.
+I thought these were great!!: